Monuments and heritage

 National Monuments

 Zoetermeer has 15 national monuments.
 National monuments are of national importance.
-Besides the municipality, the state is also responsible.
-The basis for protection and preservation of national monuments is in the Environment Act.
-For more information: National Monument Activity in the Environment Act | Information Point Living Environment (iplo.nl).
+In addition to the municipality, the government is also responsible.
+The basis for the protection and maintenance of national monuments is in the Environmental Act.
+For more information: National Monument Activity in the Environmental Act | Information Point Living Environment (iplo.nl) .

 Municipal monuments

 Municipal monuments are monuments of local or regional importance.
 The municipality is responsible for their protection.
-The legal basis for this is found in the municipal Heritage Ordinance, which contains the rules on municipal monuments.
-For more information: Erfgoedverordening Zoetermeer 2022 | Local laws and regulations (overheid.nl).
+The legal basis for this is contained in the municipal Heritage Ordinance, which contains the rules on municipal monuments.
+For more information: Heritage Ordinance Zoetermeer 2022 | Local laws and regulations (overheid.nl) .

-Map of national and municipal monuments
+Map with national and municipal monuments

 Cityscapes Zoetermeer

-Protected city or village views are groups of immovable properties that are of general interest because of their aesthetic value, their mutual spatial or structural cohesion, or their scientific or cultural-historical value.
-The legal basis is found in the municipal Heritage Ordinance, which includes rules on protected city or village views.
-For more information: Erfgoedverordening Zoetermeer 2022 | Local laws and regulations (overheid.nl).
+Protected townscapes or village views are groups of immovable properties that are of general interest because of their aesthetic value, their mutual spatial or structural coherence or their scientific or cultural-historical value.
+The legal basis is in the municipal Heritage Ordinance, which contains the rules on protected townscapes or village views.
+For more information: Heritage Ordinance Zoetermeer 2022 | Local laws and regulations (overheid.nl) .

-• Voorweg, the best-preserved historic polder ribbon.
+• Voorweg, the best preserved historical polder ribbon.

-• Wilhelmina Park, the oldest neighborhood park.
+• Wilhelminapark, the oldest neighborhood park.

 • Koepeltjesbuurt in Meerzicht, characteristic calling card of Zoetermeer due to the white houses with orange domes.

-Map protected cityscapes Zoetermeer
+Map of protected cityscapes Zoetermeer

-Archaeology Zoetermeer
+Archeology Zoetermeer

-• The village sterp (Dorpsstraat)
+• The village mound ( Dorpsstraat )

-• Delft and Leidsewallen
+• Delft and Leiden walls

 • East Quay